gustavgb/parallax-viewer/README.md

 # parallax-viewer

-A simple tool to test parallax settings and a linear side scroller.
+A simple tool to test parallax settings for a linear side scroller.

 [Demo](https://gustavgb.github.io/parallax-viewer)